intersel/Blapy/README.md

 * would like to keep the way we builds websites but would like to have it behaves like an ajax web application.
 * gave up with AngularJS and other javascript frameworks to build web app... like me ;-)
 * wants to integrate json REST API with a simple approach without coding...
-* is starting with Javascript as big ajax things can be done with quite no js lines of code...
+* is starting with Javascript...
 * does not want to learn a Nth new framework to do websites...
 * wants to keep the application SEO compliant with google...